 We have detailed information for each jackpot that we track including a graph of the recent jackpot history, average win amount, biggest wins, average time between wins and the time since last win.
 You can keep track of your favourite casino jackpots whether they be progressive slots, roulette, blackjack, caribbean stud, video poker or other games, all in one convenient location.

 So why do we keep track of things like the average win size, and average time between wins if they don't indicate whether a jackpot is overdue?
 There are a number of reasons, aside from the fact that it is simply very interesting information.
 Our statistics can help you to choose a game that will maximise your expected payoff should you win.
 The higher the jackpot is, the lower the casino's advantage over you as a player and it is even possible that a jackpot can rise to the point where it grants the advantage to the player.
+In fact, we identify jackpots with known break-even amounts and their current RTP values here.
 Some jackpots that we track have separate values depending on which casino you play at, so looking at the average win values and times can give you an indication of not only which casino has the biggest value currently, but which one rises the quickest and has the most players contributing.

 One of the most important things to look out for when playing progressive games is the casino's payout policy.
 There are many casinos that limit the amount that they will pay out to winners in a calendar month.
 For example, the casino's terms may say something like "the maximum a player may withdraw in one month is $9999 or equivalent currency".
 Some of these casinos will follow that up with "This limit does not apply to progressive jackpot winnings" and that is the right thing to do.
 Unfortunately many do not.
 And I don't know about you, but I would be livid if I won several million dollars only to find out after that the casino was going to drip feed me for the next couple of decades, assuming they stay in business that long and don't disappear with my money.
 Think it can't happen?
 Think again, because it already has.
-We analyse the T&Cs of each and every casino we review to try to ascertain the casino's policy in such cases, and we absolutely refuse to recommend any casino that enforces such a policy.
+We analyse the T&Cs of each and every casino we review to try to ascertain the casino's policy in such cases, and we make it a point to try to publicise any hidden traps that we find.